Slantwise convection and heat transport in icy moon oceans: Numerical method

 The typical plume size is estimated as $l_{\mathrm{plume}} = k B^{1/4} (2\Omega)^{-3/4} H^{1/2} \approx 100$~m using simulation parameters and an empirical pre-factor $k = 5$ \cite{fernando1989turbulent,jones1993convection,bire2022exploring}.
 To resolve these plumes, we use a grid spacing of 4~m in most simulations.
 We use 300 grid points in the meridional and vertical directions to ensure scale separation between the domain size and the plume scale, and use 140 points in the zonal direction to save computational costs.
-The shorter zonal domain relative to the meridional extent also promotes the formation of zonal rather than meridional jets \cite{currie2020convection}, more realistically representing icy moon conditions \cite{soderlund2019ocean,ashkenazy2021dynamic,kvorka2022numerical,bire2022exploring,kang2023modulation,zeng2024symmetric,cabanes2024zonostrophic}.
+The shorter zonal domain relative to the meridional extent also promotes the formation of zonal rather than meridional jets \cite{julien2018impact,currie2020convection}, more realistically representing icy moon conditions \cite{soderlund2019ocean,ashkenazy2021dynamic,kvorka2022numerical,bire2022exploring,kang2023modulation,cabanes2024zonostrophic}.
 To test the effect of jets on heat transport, we also conduct sensitivity experiments with different horizontal aspect ratios ($L60_{0.5L_y}$ and $L60_{2L_x0.5L_y}$), as well as a simulation with linear bottom drag that suppresses jet formation ($L60_{\mathrm{drag}}$).
 For simulations with varying depth, we adjust the resolution to maintain a constant total number of grid points.

 Fully resolving turbulence down to viscous scales is computationally infeasible.
-We therefore apply a Smagorinsky closure to parameterize subgrid-scale mixing \cite{smagorinsky1963general,smagorinsky1993large}, with $\nu/\kappa=10$ to maintain minimally diffusive stable simulations.
-Sensitivity tests $L60_{\mathrm{lowvisc}}$ and $L60_{\mathrm{lowres}}$ are performed to assess the influence of viscosity and resolution on the results, respectively (see Supplementary Text S1).
+We therefore apply a Smagorinsky closure to parameterize subgrid-scale mixing, which assumes an isotropic forward energy cascade at the grid scale \cite{smagorinsky1963general,smagorinsky1993large}.
+Although the ``plume scale'' is resolved in our simulations, the characteristic scale at which rotation becomes important, $l_\Omega = B^{1/2}(2\Omega)^{-3/2}$, is approximately 0.2~m in our simulations, smaller than the grid spacing.
+This means that rotational effects may remain important below the grid scale, but are not adequately accounted for by the Smagorinsky closure.
+To test the sensitivity to the Smagorinsky closure, we performed simulations $L60_{\mathrm{lowvisc}}$ and $L60_{\mathrm{lowres}}$ to assess the effects of viscosity and resolution, and found no significant differences (see Supplementary Text S1).
+We set $\nu/\kappa=10$ to maintain minimally diffusive stable simulations.
 Based on the posterior-diagnosed Smagorinsky eddy diffusivity and viscosity, the simulation parameters fall within the transitional regime, consistent with that expected for icy moon oceans (Table~S2).